Terms and Conditions

 Authorized Use of Card.
 If you authorize someone else to use your Card or PIN, you will be responsible for any transactions initiated by such person(s) with your Card or PIN.
 Transactions will be considered unauthorized only after you notify us that the person is no longer authorized to use your Card.

 Negative Balances.
 The amount available on your Card will be reduced by the amount of your transactions plus applicable fees.
-Any transaction that will create a negative balance in your Account is not permitted.
-However, if a negative balance in your Account does occur, you agree (a) that we may take the amount of the negative balance from subsequent additions to your Account or (b) to pay us on demand the amount of the negative balance.
+There is no overdraft/credit feature on your Account.
+However, if a negative balance does occur in your Account, you agree (a) that we may take the amount of the negative balance from subsequent additions to your Account or (b) to pay us on demand the amount of the negative balance

 Payment of Fees by You.
-You agree to pay all fees listed in the Fee Schedule.
-Fees will be taken from the balance of your Account as they apply.
-Neither your Employer nor your Agency may charge you any fees in connection with your Card or your Account.
+You agree to pay all fees listed in the Fee Disclosure.
+Fees will be taken from the balance of your Account as they occur.
+Your Employer or the Agency may not charge you any fees in connection with your Card or your Account.

-Transaction Documentation.
-You usually can get a receipt at the time you make a transaction at an ATM or POS terminal; except that you may not get a receipt from certain ATM or POS terminals if the amount of the transaction is $15 or less.
+- Terminal Receipts.
+You usually can get a receipt at the time you make any transaction with your Card at an ATM, teller or POS; except that you may not get a receipt if the amount of the transaction is $15 or less.
+ATM receipts are not final because each transaction is subject to verification by us.
+If the receipt and our records conflict, our records will govern.

-Delivery of Statements and Notices.
-We will deliver any notices under this Agreement to the last address we have on our records for you.
+- Delivery of Statements and Notices.
 If you request to receive your monthly Account statement by mail, we will deliver it to the last address we have on our records for you.
-You agree to notify the CashPay Customer Service Center at the address below promptly, in writing, of any change of address.
-If you receive your monthly Account statement by mail, you may request that rather than receiving it by mail, you can review it electronically.
-If you wish to do so, you may make this request online at www.bankofamerica.com/cashpay or you may contact us at the Cashpay Customer Service Center at the address or phone number below.
+See the Fee Disclosure for the fee for receiving monthly Account statements by mail.
+You agree to notify us promptly, in writing, at the address listed in Section 11 below, of any change of address or you may change your address online at www.bankofamerica.com/cashpay.
+If you receive your monthly Account statement by mail, you may request that rather than receiving it by mail, you may review it electronically.
+If you wish to do so, you may make this request online at www.bankofamerica.com/cashpay or you may contact the Service Center at the address or phone number below.

 CARDHOLDERS WHO DO NOT RECEIVE MONTHLY ACCOUNT STATEMENTS BY MAIL

 Monthly Card Account Statements.
-We will provide you with an Account statement monthly for every month in which your Account is open.
-The statement will include information about the transactions you made, your deposits, fees and adjustments to your Account.
+Upon your request, we will provide you with an Account statement monthly for every month in which your Account is open.
+The statement will include information about the transactions you made, deposits, fees and adjustments to your Account.
+A fee may apply to receive a monthly paper statement.
+For more information see the Fee Disclosure.

 Prompt Review of Statements.
-You agree to promptly review your monthly Account statements and to notify the CashPay Customer Service Center at the address or phone number above at once if any statement shows transactions that you did not make or authorize.
-Section 9 below has more specific information about disputing transactions, fees, or errors shown on your monthly Account statement.
+You agree to promptly review your monthly Account statements and to notify the Service Center at the address or phone number above at once if any statement shows transactions that you did not make or authorize.
+Section 11 below has more specific information about disputing transactions, fees, or errors shown on your monthly Account statement.

 Liens and Attachments.
-Following receipt by us of any notice of lien, process in attachment, garnishment or other proceeding relating to you or your Account, we are authorized, without notice to you, unless otherwise required by law, to withhold transfer of so much of the balance of your Account as may be the subject of such notice or process, and to pay such amount to the court or creditor, in accordance with applicable state or federal law, without responsibility to you for such withholding or payment or for refusal to honor transfers made by you.
-We may charge your Account the Legal Process Fee stated in the Fee Schedule for each legal order or process that directs us to freeze, attach or withhold funds or other property from your Account.
+Following receipt by us of any notice of lien, process in attachment, garnishment or other proceeding relating to you or your Account, we are authorized, without notice to you, unless otherwise required by law, to withhold transfer of so much of the balance of your Account as may be the subject of such notice or process, and to pay such amount to the court or creditor, in accordance with applicable state or federal law without responsibility to you for such withholding or payment or for refusal to honor transfers made by you.

 Excluded transactions.
-Our “zero liability” policy does not apply to any unauthorized electronic fund transfer on an account which does not involve use of your Card or Card number.
+Our zero liability policy does not apply to any unauthorized electronic fund transfer on an account which does not involve use of a Card or Card number.

 “Unauthorized” defined.
 A transaction is considered “unauthorized” if it is initiated by someone other than you (the cardholder) without your actual or apparent authority, and you receive no benefit from the transaction.
 A transaction is not considered “unauthorized” if 1) you furnish your Card, Card number or other identifying information to another person and expressly or implicitly give that individual authority to perform one or more transactions, and the person then exceeds that authority, or 2) for any other reason we conclude that the facts and circumstances do not reasonably support a claim of unauthorized use.

 “Reasonable” time defined.
-Reasonable time will be determined in our sole discretion based on the circumstances but will not be less than the timeframes specified under the Electronic Fund Transfer Act or Regulation E (see the Regulation E Liability Disclosure in paragraph (b) below).
+Reasonable time will be determined in our sole discretion based on the circumstances but will not be less than the time frames specified under the Electronic Fund Transfer Act or Regulation E (see Section 10 below).

 Other considerations.
-We may deny you the benefit of this policy 1) if we ask you for a written statement, affidavit or other information in support of the claim, and you do not provide it within the time requested or within a reasonable time if no date is stated, or 2) under any other unusual circumstances where we believe denial is appropriate.
+We may ask you for a written statement, affidavit or other information necessary to support your claim.
+If you do not provide the requested materials within the time requested or within a reasonable time if no date is stated, and we have no knowledge of the facts or other documentation to further investigate or confirm your claim, our zero liability policy may not apply.

 Limitation of our Liability.
 Our liability under this policy is limited to reimbursing you for the amount of your loss up to the face amount of any unauthorized card transaction covered by this policy.
+We are not liable for any claims, losses or damages that arise out of your misuse of the Card.
 We are not liable for any claims of special, indirect or consequential damages.

-Your rights under Regulation E. If your claim does not meet the prescribed conditions for reimbursement under the above policy, you still retain any consumer rights you may have under Regulation E, as described in paragraph (b) below, and we will automatically re-examine the claim in accordance with those rights.
-Those rights do not apply to business cards.
+Your Rights under Regulation E. If your claim does not meet the prescribed conditions for reimbursement under the above policy, you still retain any consumer rights you may have under Regulation E, as described in Sections 10 and 11 below, and we will automatically re-examine the claim in accordance with those rights.

-Contact the CashPay Customer Service Center Promptly.
-Please contact the CashPay Customer Service Center at the numbers listed below AT ONCE if you believe your Card has been lost or stolen, or if you believe that someone may use or has used your PIN assigned to your Card without your permission.
+Contact Us Promptly.
+Please contact us at the numbers listed below AT ONCE if you believe your Card has been lost or stolen, or if you believe that someone may use or has used your PIN assigned to your Card without your permission.
 Telephoning is the best way of keeping your possible losses down.
 You could lose all the money in your Account.
 If you tell us within two business days after you learn of the loss or theft, you can lose no more than $50 for an unauthorized transaction or a series of related unauthorized transfers should someone use your Card or PIN.

 If you do NOT tell us within two business days after you learn of the loss or theft of your Card or PIN and we can prove we could have stopped someone from using your Card or PIN without your permission if you had told us, you could lose as much as $500.

-NOTE: These liability rules are established by Regulation E. Our “zero liability” policy, as described in paragraph (a) above, regarding unauthorized transactions on personal accounts that involve the use of a personal Card, may give you more protection, provided you report the transactions promptly.
-In Massachusetts, the two day and 60 day time limits for reporting unauthorized transactions do not apply and the $500 limit does not apply.
+NOTE: These liability rules are established by Regulation E which covers accounts that involve the use of a Card.
+Our zero liability policy, as described in Section 9 above, regarding unauthorized transactions may give you more protection, provided you report the transactions promptly.
 You should also note that when you give someone your Card or PIN, you are authorizing that person to use your Card and you are responsible for all transactions that person performs with your Card or PIN.
 These transactions are authorized transactions.
 Transactions are considered unauthorized only after you notify us that the person is no longer authorized.
 Remember, do not write your PIN on your Card or carry your PIN with you.
 This reduces the possibility of someone using your Card without your permission if it is lost or stolen.

 Or write to: